materialsproject/fireworks/docs/defuse_tutorial.rst

 ===================================
-Canceling and restarting a workflow
+Canceling and restarting a Workflow
 ===================================

 You can cancel a FireWork using the *defuse* command of the LaunchPad::